 This comes down to that permanent magnet motors reach their maximum speed (RPM) immediately when turned on, while inductions motors take a few seconds to speed up.

 Overall, PM motors are smaller and lighter than induction motors and are considered more efficient and trustworthy, too, because they tend to jam less often.
 So, most people would agree that Waste King takes the lead when it comes to the motor of a garbage disposal unit.

 2. Material and Build Quality

-Even though the motor is arguably the most important criteria to consider in the buying decision, it is not the only criteria that could entail a deal breaker.
-The build quality of your future garbage disposal for example is another criterion that needs to be considered.
+Even though the motor is arguably the most important criterion to consider in the buying decision, it is not the only criterion that could entail a deal-breaker.
+The build quality of your future garbage disposal, for example, is another criterion that needs to be considered.